-Among the more serious recent findings in settings other than the laboratory or industry is the preliminary conclusion that grade school children exposed to aircraft noise in school and at home had higher blood pressures than children in quieter areas.
-The exact implications for these children's heaith are not known, but certainly this finding is cause for serious concern.
+Among the more serious recent findings in settings other than the laboratory or industry is the preliminary conclusion that grade school children exposed to aircraft noise in school and at home had higher blood pressures than children in quieter areas.II The exact implications for these children's health are not known, but certainly this finding is cause for serious concern.

-Because the danger of stress from noise is greater for those already suffering from heart disease, physicians frequently take

-Noise may produce high blood pressure, faster heart rates, and increased adrenaline Noise may contribute to heart and circulatory disease measures to reduce the noise exposure of their patients.
+Because the danger of stress from noise is greater for those already suffering from heart disease, physicians frequently take measures to reduce the noise exposure of their patients.
 For instance, a town in New Jersey moved a firehouse siren away from the home of a boy with congenital heart disease when his doctor warned that the sound of the siren could cause the boy to have a fatal spasm.
 Another doctor ordered a silencing device for the phone of a recuperating heart patient.

-As William Stewart, former Surgeon General of the United States, has pointed out, there are many incidents of heart disease occuring daily in the U.S. for which "the noise of twentieth century living.
-Is a major contributory cause.'
-While the precise role of noise in causing or aggravating heart disease remains unclear, the illness is such a problem in our society that even a small increase in the percentage of heart problems caused by noise could prove debilitating to many thousands of Americans.(16)
+As William Stewart, former Surgeon General of the United States, has pointed out, there are many incidents of heart disease occuring daily in the U.S. for which "the nolse of twentieth century living is a major contributory cause."
+While the precise role of noise in causing or aggravating heart disease remains unclear, the illness is such a problem in our society that even a small increase in the percentage of heart problems caused by noise could prove debilitating to many thousands of Americans."